CNP-CIIMAR/FAALPred/utilities/README.md

     Ensure that your code follows the existing style and includes appropriate documentation and tests.

-# troubleshooting:
+# Troubleshooting:
-  issue: "HMMER commands not found"
+  Issue: "HMMER commands not found"
-  solution: >
+  Solution: >
     Ensure that HMMER is installed and properly added to your system's PATH.
 If installed via conda, activate the `proteinHMM` environment:
       ```bash
       conda activate proteinHMM